stevecassidy/python-web-programming/python/more-python.md

 into another program, the Python interpreter would still run the commands - so you would get your printed explanation whenever the module was imported.
-To guard against this, there is a convention in Python programs to put the *main* part of your program inside an if statment like so:
+To guard against this, there is a convention in Python programs to put the *main* part of your program inside an if statement like so:

 ```